RHARNOVA/AI-Nurse/README.md

 - **Flask (Python):** For API integration and server-side functionality.

 ### **APIs**
-- **[OpenAI API](https://platform.openai.com/docs/overview):** Utilizes OpenAI's GPT-4o mini model to power the chatbot.
+- **[OpenAI API](https://platform.openai.com/docs/overview):** Utilizes GPT-4 to power the chatbot.
 - **[Redox API](https://redoxengine.com/):** Integrates with scheduling systems and Fast Healthcare Interoperability Resources (FHIR) to manage and access patient information.

-## **🗓️ Development Timeline**
+## **🗓️ Development Roadmap**

-### **Phase 1: Chatbot Core Functionality**
+### **Milestone 1: Chatbot Core Development**
 **Focus:** For the intents of the [URV](#urv-program), primary focus is to develop the core AI chatbot functionality.
 **Goals:**
-- Complete chatbot UI.
+- Complete the chatbot's user interface (UI).
 - Integrate OpenAI API into the application.
-- Create an automated triage experience (Q&A, advice generation).
+- Create an automated triage experience (e.g., Q&A, advice generation).

 **Expected Completion:** January 31, 2025
 **Status:** In Progress

-### **Phase 2: Patient Record and Scheduling Integration**
+### **Milestone 2: Patient Record and Scheduling Integration**
-**Focus:** Simulate access to patient databases and scheduling functionality.
+**Focus:** Simulate and integrate patient data management and scheduling APIs.
 **Goals:**
-- Build a database for patient information storage and updates.
+- Develop a database for storing and modifying patient information.
-- Enable the chatbot to read/write patient files.
+- Enable the chatbot to interact with patient records (read/write functionality).
-- Integrate the chatbot with scheduling APIs.
+- Connect the chatbot with scheduling APIs.

 **Expected Completion:** TBD
 **Status:** Planned

-### **Phase 3: Advanced Triage Techniques**
+### **Milestone 3: Advanced Triage Features**
-**Focus:** Expand chatbot capabilities with interactive graphics, voice communication, and computer vision.
+**Focus:** Expand the chatbot’s capabilities with interactive and multimedia features.
 **Goals:**
-- Implement image-based symptom descriptions using AI-generated graphics.
+- Implement AI-generated graphics to assist with symptom descriptions.
-- Enable voice-based conversations between chatbot and patient.
+- Enable voice-based communication between the chatbot and patients.
-- Integrate computer vision for symptom analysis and medical advice.
+- Utilize computer vision for analyzing patient-uploaded images and providing sound medical advice.

 **Expected Completion:** TBD
 **Status:** Planned

-### **Phase 4: Redox API Integration**
+### **Milestone 4: Redox API Integration**
-**Focus:** Fully integrate Redox API to access live hospital data and ensure compatibility with external healthcare systems.
+**Focus:** Fully integrate the Redox API for live hospital data access and interoperability.
 **Goals:**
-- Configure the chatbot to interact seamlessly with Redox API for real-world applications.
+- Configure the chatbot to interact with real-world hospital systems via the Redox API.

 **Expected Completion:** TBD
 **Status:** Planned

-### **Future Enhancements**
+### **Future Milestones**
-New features, suggestions, and ideas will be integrated as the project evolves.
-These four phases outline the initial scope and complexity, with room for future expansions.
+Additional features and improvements will be incorporated as the project evolves.
+This roadmap outlines the initial scope, with flexibility for further expansions as new requirements or opportunities arise.

 ## **‼️ Additional Project Information**